stevegt/gdo/README.md

 turing-complete smart contracts, we simply use Linux containers -- this allows dapps to be written in any language executable on Linux.

+We'll use test-driven consensus (proof of merge), where new blocks are tested by one or more dapps, rather than use a hardcoded proof-of-work algorithm.
+Not requiring a compute-intensive proof of work means single-board computers such as BeagleBone or Raspberry Pi can host full nodes.

+## Example

-Maker space door access control, for instance, can be based on an existing open source project such as https://github.com/makeitlabs/doorbot, living in a container, with minimal modifications to allow it to communicate with membership, accounting, and certification dapps, each in their own containers.
+Maker space door access control, for instance, could be based on an existing open source project such as https://github.com/makeitlabs/doorbot, living in a container, with modifications to have it communicate with membership, accounting, and certification dapps, each in their own containers.
 Comms are via the blockchain, and all of this runs on localhost, as opposed to talking to a central SQL db on a server somewhere else.
-Each door can have its own small host, such as a Raspberry Pi.
-These will check and log access events as usual even during network outages, and the blockchain's distributed consensus protocol will resync records when the network is up.
+Each door can have its own Raspberry Pi-sized host.
+These will check and log access events as usual even during network outages, and the blockchain's distributed consensus protocol will resync records when the network comes back up.

+## References

 Shares a few concepts with HyperLedger, Ethereum, Docker, Ledger-cli, git, and git-annex.
 Builds on earlier work and prototyping at github.com/stevegt/librabinpoly and github.com/stevegt/git-devops.

+## Open Questions

-Question for the intertubes:  If forks are allowed (depending on dapp) and there can be multiple roots as well as multiple heads, then is this a "blockmesh" instead of a blockchain?
+- If forks are allowed (depending on dapp) and there can be multiple roots as well as multiple heads, then is this a "blockmesh" instead of a blockchain?